sfdxlwcSs/MIAWPage/README.md

 Address the “Refused to frame” error by adding the external site as a Trusted Domain for inline frames in Salesforce.

 Launch Salesforce Messaging.After resolving both errors, successfully launch Salesforce Messaging .

+ClearSession.txt -- This is the Code snippet which clears the Users session.